anschy/Pima-diabetes/README.md

 # Pima-diabetes
-Code that can detect diabetes in a person
+Code to detect the presence of diabetes in a person